-The importance of finding the right intranet solution
+The importance of finding the right intranet vendor

-In order to find the right solution for your business, you need to analyze each platform’s intranet strategy to make sure the way they work fits the way you work.
-Before you can assess the intranet software, you need to assess your internal workings to figure out how an intranet can best serve your employees and company as a whole.
+In order to find the right solution for your business, you need to analyze each platform’s intranet strategy and features to make sure the way they work fits the way you work.
+Before you can assess the intranet software vendor, you need to assess your internal workings to figure out how an intranet can best serve your employees and company as a whole.

-First, ask your employees what they want and need from an intranet solution.
+1. Ask your employees what they want and need from an intranet solution

 What frustrates them within the current communications and digital workspace platforms?